sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 ```coffee
 =$A$2:INDEX($A$2:$A$100;COUNTIF($A$2:$A$100;"<>"&""))
 ```
-This formula will start looking at value from `A2` to the index (the coordinates) of the last non empty cell (up to 100 in here).
+This formula will start looking at value from `A2` to the index (the coordinates) of the last non-empty cell (up to 100 in here).
 It will only refers to the populated cells in the dynamic named range.

 #### Get other information from the entered item
 ##### 1. Example:

-- You have a range of value with a define name: `list` with all the values to find.
+- You have a range of value with a defined name: `list` with all the values to find.
 - You have the case where the search value is entered in `C4`.

 Then you can add this formula in the cells next to `C4` to map the cell using what has been entered in `C4`.